 Our coaches and counselors, as well as the team of case managers and our peer support model, can provide an effective container that can provide a workable alternative to continuing life on psychiatric drugs.

-The first action is to draw lab tests to investigate the root causes for the original symptoms.
+As mentioned above, one of the first actions taken is to draw lab tests to investigate the root causes for the original symptoms.
 That information leads to corrective actions such as removing neurotoxins.
-Dietary changes are implemented such as restricting neurotoxic food additives, chemicals, sugars, caffeine, etc., and providing the supplements that will be most beneficial to soften antipsychotic side effects as well as antipsychotic withdrawal symptoms and support correction of the person’s neurochemistry so that it can be repaired back to a state of balance.
+Dietary changes are implemented such as restricting neurotoxic food additives, chemicals, sugars, caffeine, etc., and providing the supplements that will be most beneficial to soften antipsychotic side effects as well as antipsychotic withdrawal symptoms.
+It is vital to support the client with diet and supplementation, to repair the person’s neurochemistry back to a state of balance.

 Contact Alternative to Meds Center for Antipsychotic Withdrawal